 DuckDuckGo is a US-based search engine that was started by Gabriel Weinberg in 2008.
 It generates search results from over 400 sources including Wikipedia, Bing, Yandex, and Yahoo.
 DuckDuckGo has a close partnership with Yahoo, which helps it to better filter search results.

 In testing out DDG for this private search guide, I found it to work pretty well, with relevant search terms being displayed for most tests.
-Search results for DuckDuckGo are primarily sourced from Bing, although it does use other sources and also has its own web crawler called DuckDuckBot.
+Search results for DuckDuckGo are primarily sourced from Bing.

-To finance operations, DuckDuckGo generates money through advertisements and affiliates, further explained here.
+To finance operations, DuckDuckGo generates money through advertisements and affiliates, which is explained here.
 Similar to Google and other search engines, DuckDuckGo will display ads at the top of your searches.
 DuckDuckGo has partnered with Amazon and eBay as affiliates.

 We also save searches, but again, not in a personally identifiable way, as we do not store IP addresses or unique User agent strings.

-History – In researching DuckDuckGo for this private search guide, I uncovered some interesting history.
+History – In researching DuckDuckGo, I uncovered some interesting history.
 The founder of DDG, Gabriel Weinberg, was also behind a social network called Names Database, which collected the real names and addresses of its users.
-He then sold Names Database to Classmates.com for “approximately $10 million in cash” in March 2006.
+He then sold Names Database (and all the user data) to Classmates.com for “approximately $10 million in cash” in March 2006.

-DuckDuckGo was launched a few years later, in 2008, and rose to popularity in 2013 following the Snowden revelations.
-It remains one of the most popular private search engines to date and is well-regarded in the privacy community.
+DuckDuckGo was launched a few years later, in 2008 and was branded as a privacy search engine.
+It rose to popularity in 2013 following the Snowden revelations.
+DuckDuckGo remains one of the most popular private search engines to date and is well-regarded in the privacy community.

 Jurisdiction: United States (runs on Amazon servers in the US)